Dive Flag

 3. A way or landing float to which boats are made fast or which is being used for the embarkation or discharge of passengers.

 In addition, certain county and municipal regulations are more specific about the maximum distance you can be from a dive flag.
-According to an issue of California Diving News, Los Angeles County regulations require "divers more than 200 yards from shore to use a dive flag."

 Similarly, here is part of Section 12.08.040 in Manhattan Beach: